How A Certificate Works

 Achieve a score of 90% or higher to earn your certificate.

-We’ll ask you to take a pre-test, post-test and survey for each course you’ve completed.
+We’ll ask you to take a post-test and survey for each course you’ve completed.
 You will also take a final exam that will serve as a capstone assessment of what you’ve learned through the course curriculum.

 Why Earn a Certificate?